Testing out the camera with a 40 minute exposure of Orion

 The day my solar scope arrived it was a clear bright sunny day.
 I walked out into the backyard and yelled “BLOCK THIS YOU BA#%^$DS”.

 My Solar Imaging hobby was born.

 As a side note, many years later, those lights or not used any more as even the residents thought they were too bright.

 During the once in a lifetime Venus Transit event, I was all setup with two solar telescopes HD recorders and other equipment.
 However the weather did not cooperate and it was totally overcast :-(.

 I did manage to capture a few seconds of video here and there when a crack in the clouds allowed.

 I spent most of my time looking at live feeds from other locations around the world.

-This image is a processed from a single frame from the video where there was the least amount of cloud.
+The image below is extracted from a single frame of the video where there were the least amount of clouds.